robinostlund/homeassistant-volkswagencarnet/README.md

     update_interval:
         minutes: 5 # specify in minutes how often to fetch status data from carnet (optional, default 3 min, minimum 3 min)
 ```

+Start the Home Assistant service with the configuration below, check "states" in Home Assistant to find out your CarNet ID, replace vw_carid with your ID throughout the example configuration below, save the config files and restart Home Assistant.

+Example: ```switch.vw_carid_charging ---> switch.wvwzzzXczheXXXXXXX_charging```

 Group example
 ------------